Are nurses are the worse patients?

 My understanding of this means that nurses are some of my favorite patients.
 I remember what I needed to know to ease my stress during cancer treatment, and I offer it to my nurse-patients.
 Once they understand how oncology treatment works, they often become so independent in caring for themselves I rarely hear from them.

-And I’ve certainly never discharged one from care.
+And I’ve certainly never discharged one from my care.